Tjansen

 Tuesday, 16 December 2003

 In recent days I made the following thought experiment: how can XML processing be made easier by integrating XML support into a Java/C#-like programming language.
 I created the code snippet below to try out what such a language could look like.
-Read More
+The syntax of this theoretical language: Read More

 The Linux platform and modern GUI-based operating systems